Bias of an estimator: Estimating a Poisson probability

 The MSEs are functions of the true value λ.
 The bias of the maximum-likelihood estimator is:

 Maximum of a discrete uniform distribution

 The bias of maximum-likelihood estimators can be substantial.
-Consider a case where n tickets numbered from 1 through to n are placed in a box and one is selected at random, giving a value X. If n is unknown, then the maximum-likelihood estimator of n is X, even though the expectation of X given n is only (n + 1)/2; we can be certain only that n is at least X and is probably more.
+Consider a case where n tickets numbered from 1 to n are placed in a box and one is selected at random, giving a value X. If n is unknown, then the maximum-likelihood estimator of n is X, even though the expectation of X given n is only (n + 1)/2; we can be certain only that n is at least X and is probably more.
 In this case, the natural unbiased estimator is 2X − 1.

 Median-unbiased estimators

 The theory of median-unbiased estimators was revived by George W. Brown in 1947:

 Further properties of median-unbiased estimators have been noted by Lehmann, Birnbaum, van der Vaart and Pfanzagl.
 In particular, median-unbiased estimators exist in cases where mean-unbiased and maximum-likelihood estimators do not exist.
 They are invariant under one-to-one transformations.

 There are methods of construction median-unbiased estimators for probability distributions that have monotone likelihood-functions, such as one-parameter exponential families, to ensure that they are optimal (in a sense analogous to minimum-variance property considered for mean-unbiased estimators).
 One such procedure is an analogue of the Rao–Blackwell procedure for mean-unbiased estimators: The procedure holds for a smaller class of probability distributions than does the Rao–Blackwell procedure for mean-unbiased estimation but for a larger class of loss-functions.